devz097/react-audioplayer/README.md

 ### Media Source Extensions and Encrypted Media Extensions

 You can use [Media Source Extensions](https://developer.mozilla.org/en-US/docs/Web/API/Media_Source_Extensions_API) and [Encrypted Media Extensions](https://developer.mozilla.org/en-US/docs/Web/API/Encrypted_Media_Extensions_API) with this player.
 You need to provide the complete duration, and also a onSeek and onEncrypted callbacks.
 The logic for feeding the audio buffer and providing the decryption keys (if using encryption) must be set in the consumer side.
 The player does not provide that logic.
-Check the [StoryBook example](https://github.com/lhz516/react-h5-audio-player/blob/master/stories/mse-eme-player.tsx) to understand better how to use.

 ## How to contribute